What financial support is available to international students?

 What fee is paid if I have studied at undergraduate level before?

 You will not be eligible for tuition fee support if you have received LEA funding in the past.
-Tuition fees must be paid in full by yourself or a sponsor.
-You will however be eligible to apply for a non-means tested maintenance loan throughout the first four years of the degree.
+Tuition fees must be paid in full by you or a sponsor.
+You will, however, be eligible to apply for a non-means tested maintenance loan throughout the first four years of the degree.

 What NHS bursary am I entitled to on this five-year medicine degree?